CJMoshy/Rocket-Patrol/README.md

 ## Features

 - Classic space shooter gameplay.
-- Responsive design for various screen sizes.
-- Sound effects and background music.
-- Increasing difficulty levels.
 - Score tracking.
+- Two difficulties.
+- Audio and visual ques.

 ## How to Play
 - Simply navagate to the github local deployment link located on the bottom right of main repository screen